How to Interpret your NYS HSE Transcript

 Important: You cannot earn an HSE Diploma based solely on passed Regents Examination scores.
 A minimum of one TASC™ subtest must be taken and passed to earn an HSE diploma.
 You are responsible for knowing which TASC™ subtests to take to earn your HSE Diploma.
 You may choose to take more than one subtest to increase your chances of passing at least one subtest.

 All TASC™ examinees must meet NYS age and residency requirements prior to testing.
 Find the details of these eligibility requirements by visiting the Application Process and Eligibility Requirements webpage.

 You can take the TASC™ test at an official TASC™ testing center.
 The TASC™ test is free to New York State residents.
 To find a directory of public TASC™ test centers, visit the HSE Test Center webpage.

-The NYSED application for TASC™ testing can be found by clicking on Attachment A - Application for TASC™ Testing
+The NYSED application for TASC™ testing can be found by clicking on Application A - Application for TASC™ Testing

 Questions?
 If you have any questions, please contact: firstname.lastname@example.org.
 Emails are answered within 1-2 business days.